Ambrose Kingsland: Personal life

-Kingsland died at his home, 114 Fifth Avenue, at 11 o'clock on a Sunday evening, October 13, 1878.
+Kingsland died at his home, 114 Fifth Avenue, in the Flatiron District of Manhattan, at 11 o'clock on a Sunday evening, October 13, 1878.
 In his obituary, The New York Times announced that his death "removes one of the last of that band of old New-York merchants who were in business 50 years ago, and whose names have become interwoven with the history of New-York."

 Residences

 Kingsland's home was at 114 Fifth Avenue (southwest corner at 17th Street), now the site of a Banana Republic store.

 In 1866, Kingsland purchased Hunter Island, now part of Pelham Bay Park in the Bronx, for $127,501.
-He later purchased a sizeable country home north of the city along the Hudson River in North Tarrytown, present day Sleepy Hollow, New York.
-His sale of this land to the early steam-engine automotive company, Stanley Steamer, helped open North Tarrytown's 20th century era as a major automotive factory town.
+Sometime later, he purchased a sizeable estate on the Hudson River in North Tarrytown (present day Sleepy Hollow).
+The sale of this land by his heirs to the Mobile Company of America, an early automotive manufacturer, helped open North Tarrytown's 20th century era as a major automotive factory town.
+In the 1920s, a parcel of the former estate where Kingsland's mansion once stood was acquired by New York's Westchester County and converted into a public park named Kingsland Point Park.

-Descendants

-Through his son George, he was the grandfather of Helen Schermerhorn Kingsland (1876–1956), who married Augustus Newbold Morris (1868–1928) (the son of A. N. Morris), George L. Kingsland (1885–1952) and Ethel Welles Kingsland (1886–1967), who married Walter Anderton.
-Through his son Ambrose, Marjorie Kingsland, who married Viscount Robert de Vaulogé in the Church of St. Clotilde, Paris, and Muriel Kingsland, who married Captain Ivan Barrington White (d.
-1947) of the British diplomatic service.
-Through his daughter Augusta Lovett, who married Herman LeRoy Jones, he was grandfather of Mary Jones who married William Bradford and Herman Jones who married Margaret Hone.
-Through his son Albert, he was the grandfather of Alberto Alexander Kingsland, Albert Harold Kingsland, and Henry C. Kingsland.
-Through his son Walter, he was the grandfather of Walter F. Kingsland, Jr. who married the Princess Marie Louise of Orléans (1896–1973) in 1928, Harold Lovett Kingsland who married Fernanda Modet y Cuadra, and Arthur Ambrose Kingsland, who married Constance I Vasselier.